This crochet waffle pillow is soft, easy to make, and super adorable. It’s perfect for adding a touch of cuteness to your home.

 That being said, you will need to know how to make a front post double crochet (FPdc) stitch to make this pillow.
 Don’t worry if you’re new to crocheting; this pattern is suitable for beginners.
 But I do recommend practicing this stitch before getting started.

-You can find the full free pattern below, or you can purchase the ad-free printable version from my Etsy shop.
+Want to print the pattern?
+You can purchase the ad-free printable PDF from my shop.

 Materials: